ggioko/dungeon-mania/assumptions.md

 - When interacting with a spawner the weapon durability goes down by 1 when it is destroyed
 - Bomb cannot be used to destroy spawner
 - Mercenary always follows behind the player and never in front of the player
+- If a spider has no where to move (surrounded by boulders) it gets scared and cant move anywhere

 ### **Potion Assumptions**